 Spirulina is one of the world’s most sustainable superfood.
-It is a cyanobacteria, a group of ancient microorganisms first responsible for the apparition of oxygen on earth billions of year ago.
+It is a cyanobacteria, a group of ancient microorganisms first responsible for the apparition of oxygen on earth 3.5 billion years ago.
 Because it is a simple bacteria (unlike all plants and microalgae such as Chlorella vulgaris), it does not contain a cellulosic cell wall and is therefore very easy to digest.
 This high digestibility combines with an impressive nutrient profile* to makes spirulina one of the best superfoods in the world.

 It is also very similar to algae and can be compared to a microscopic aquatic plant because, like plants, it uses sunlight to convert carbon dioxide and other chemicals into biomass.